mapsforge/mapsforge/docs/Getting-Started-Developers.md

 - **dev**: unstable development, features in progress.
 Use this if you want the latest development features and you can live with some instability.
 - **release**: use this if you want to build applications built on top of well-tested and stable code.

-Code before the 0.6.0 release is not supported anymore (we do not have the resources to do this) and if you are starting development with mapsforge, its use is strongly discouraged.
+Code before latest release is not supported anymore (we do not have the resources to do this) and if you are starting development with mapsforge, its use is strongly discouraged.

 ## Development Applications